**These posts often contain affiliate links. Please see our disclosure policy for details.**

 When you’re done, you’ll have a bunch of clean pine cones just waiting to be used for all of the craft and decor projects you can dream up!

 Here’s how to prepare pine cones for crafts.
 (And here’s how to prepare acorns for crafts too!)

 - Cookie Sheet

 - Clear Acrylic Sealer (optional)

-- Pine Cone Prep Checklist (see bottom of the post; it’s free in my resource library!)
+- Pine Cone Prep Checklist (free in my resource library!)